-Three sites drilled during Expedition 354 were intended to document Neogene fan activity.
-Only Site U1451, east of our transect, captured a full record of the Neogene back to 23 Ma.
+Three sites were drilled during Expedition 354 to document Neogene fan activity.
+Only Site U1451, east of our transect, captured a full record of fan sedimentation from the Neogene back to the Oligocene/Miocene boundary.
 Sites U1450 and U1455 penetrated to the late and middle Miocene, respectively.
-Although Site U1451 retrieved a complete Miocene succession, a transect approach was chosen to account for lateral variations in deposition rate and sedimentologic characteristics associated with depocenter variability.
+Although Site U1451 retrieved a complete Miocene succession, a transect approach was chosen to account for lateral variations in deposition rate and sedimentary characteristics associated with depocenter shifts.
 For instance, the Pliocene section at Site U1451 is mainly represented by hemipelagic deposition with minor turbidite events.
 In contrast, Pliocene fan activity is well documented at Site U1450 with ~200 m of turbiditic material.
-Coring only Site U1451 would have significantly biased most sedimentological and geochemical studies.
-Also, the overall fan growth rate on the transect is variable because of ongoing deformation throughout Neogene on the Ninetyeast and 85°E Ridges (Schwenk and Spiess, 2009), and accumulation must be integrated on the transect scale.
-As drilling during Expedition 354 provided valuable constraints on the interpretation of nature of reflectors, seismic facies, and associated sediment characteristics, it will be possible to correlate and extrapolate properties, measurements, and volumes throughout the fan transect.
-Of particular interest will be identifying and dating the various hemipelagic intervals and correlating them between sites, using Site U1451 as an anchor to model Neogene growth rates of this fan segment.
+As such, coring only Site U1451 would have significantly biased most sedimentary and geochemical studies.
+Also, the overall fan growth rate is variable across the transect because of ongoing deformation throughout Neogene on the Ninetyeast and 85°E Ridges (Schwenk and Spiess, 2009), and accumulation must be integrated over the entire transect.
+As drilling during Expedition 354 provided valuable constraints on the interpretation of the nature of seismic reflectors, seismic facies, and associated sediment characteristics, it will be possible to correlate and extrapolate properties, measurements, and volumes throughout the fan transect.
+Of particular interest will be identifying and dating the various hemipelagic intervals and correlating them between sites, using Site U1451 as an stratigraphic anchor to model Neogene growth rates of the entire fan segment.

-Although each site bears different lithologies and time periods because of its location and paleobathymetry, shipboard observations and analysis of sediments recovered during Expedition 354 show consistent characteristics that reflect ubiquitous processes throughout the Neogene but also reveal an evolution at the Neogene timescale.
-The overall Neogene fan appears constructed by turbidite units interlayered with hemipelagic units of varying thickness.
+Each site contains different lithologies and represents different time periods because of its location and paleobathymetry.
+However, shipboard observations and analysis of sediments recovered during Expedition 354 show both consistent characteristics that reflect ubiquitous processes throughout the Neogene and an evolution from the earliest fan deposits to the present.
+The overall Neogene fan appears composed of turbidite units interlayered with hemipelagic units of varying thickness.
 This results in contrasting accumulation rates (1-2 cm/ky vs. 10-100 cm/ky, respectively) and reflects the migration of turbiditic channels at the fan scale.